By Mehmet Kurtkaya, Published on October 8, 2019, Updated on January, 4 2020

 Turkish "ure" means "to breed" and its derivatives like "urug" mean "seed" etc. The word "ur" is also a root for both man (er, uri) and woman (uragut) in ancient Turkish via Nurhan Guner's important uragut article)

-"ur" means sprinkle and progeny in Turkish, water in Basque, and is a root for water related words in Sumerian too.
+Moreover, "ur" means sprinkle and progeny in Turkish, water in Basque, and is a root for water related words in Sumerian too.
 Sumerian "ur" means "man/he", "erin" people.
 Indo-European "ar" as in "aryan" is also related Turkish "er / uri", Hungarian úr (master) and Proto-Finno-Ugric *urɜ (“man, male”) as in the words Ural.
 German Herr (mister), gentleman, noble Old Norse "herr" (army), Spanish hermano brother, Basque "aur" child all go to the same root "ur / ar".
-Basque herri / erri means country/people.
+Basque herri / erri means both country and people.
 "H" initial is the "ğ" from "uğ" (people, kind, family) in Turkish.
-Basque gaur seed with g/h initial.
-Turkish plural suffix "lar".
+Basque gaur seed with g/h initial and Turkish plural suffix "lar" (ul+ar).
 Basque iturri=spring, Turkish kar=snow.
 (For more see Archaeogenetics and the birth of human language and Water, Father, and Mother: Indo-European Languages derive from Turkish.)

 Proto-Nostratic word for seed, grain: bar and also closely related proto-Nostratic *ʔaR∇ – ‘member of one’s clan/family’.